FISHING TOURISIM IN VALENCIA REGION

 - In addition to getting to know and observe the fishing manoeuvres, you will be able to taste an authentic sailor's lunch with a selection of fresh and local products.

 Back to the port, you will also experience the disembarking and sale of fish at the fish market.

-“Verge Loreto Segona”, is a trawler dedicated to inshore fishing of about 25 m length, with a capacity to embark groups of up to 3 people.
+“Cap Prim II”, is a 23,5 m long trawler dedicated to inshore fishing with a capacity to embark groups of up to 4 people.